YashPotdukhe/yashpotdukhe/README.md

 ### Hi there, I'm Yash 👋

-〽️ I'm a Freshman at the University of Michigan's College of Engineering
+〽️ I'm a Student at the University of Michigan's College of Engineering

-💻 I'm a prospective Computer Science Major
+💻 I'm a Computer Science Major

-💡 I'm currently working on building a personal website using HTML/CSS/JavaScript
+💡 I'm pursuing a minor in Math & UX Design

 📫 You can reach me at potdukhe@umich.edu